Intrapair/modular-backend-template/README.md

 - Setup environment variable - `cp .env.example .env`
 - Start docker container - `docker-compose up -d`
 - Run test suite `docker exec -it container-id yarn start`

+## Format code with Prettier
+- After writing code, you can format it with Prettier using `pnpm format`
+- You can update your prettier config in `.prettierrc` file, the default setting uses 4 spaces for indentation